Tears in Heaven

-The song was Clapton's best-selling single in the United States and reached number two on the Billboard Hot 100.
-In the United Kingdom, where Clapton is from, it reached number five on the UK Singles Chart, and also charted in the top 10 in more than twenty nations around the world.
+The song is Clapton's best-selling single in the United States, reaching number two on the Billboard Hot 100.
+It reached number five on the UK singles chart, and also charted in the top 10 in more than 20 countries.
 It won three Grammy Awards for Best Male Pop Vocal Performance, Song of the Year, and Record of the Year.
-In 2004, Rolling Stone ranked "Tears in Heaven" 362nd on its list of "The 500 Greatest Songs of All Time".
+In 2004, Rolling Stone ranked "Tears in Heaven" 353rd on its list of "The 500 Greatest Songs of All Time".

 Writing

-On 20 March 1991, Clapton's 4-year-old son Conor died after falling from the 53rd-floor window of a New York City apartment belonging to a friend of Conor's mother, Lory Del Santo.
+On 20 March 1991, Clapton's four-year-old son, Conor, whom he had with Lory Del Santo, died after falling from the 53rd-floor window of a New York City apartment belonging to a friend of Conor’s mother.
 After isolating himself for a period, Clapton began working again, writing music for the film Rush (1991).
-He dealt with the grief of his son's death by cowriting "Tears in Heaven" for the soundtrack with Will Jennings.
-Jennings said:[Clapton] said to me, "I want to write a song about my boy."
-Eric had the first verse of the song written, which, to me, is all the song, but he wanted me to write the rest of the verse lines and the release ("Time can bring you down, time can bend your knees..."), even though I told him that it was so personal he should write everything himself.
-He told me that he had admired the work I did with Steve Winwood and finally there was nothing else but to do as he requested, despite the sensitivity of the subject.
-This is a song so personal and so sad that it is unique in my experience of writing songs.In an interview in 1992, Clapton said of the song, "It was in the back of my head but it didn't really have a reason for being until I was scoring this movie ... then it sort of had a reason to be.
+He dealt with his grief by writing "Tears in Heaven" with Will Jennings for the soundtrack.
+Clapton said he admired Jennings' work with Steve Winwood.

+According to Jennings, Clapton wrote the lyrics for the first verse, and asked him to write the rest.
+Jennings urged Clapton to write the entire song due to the personal subject matter, but eventually agreed.
+He said it was "a song so personal and so sad that it is unique in my experience of writing songs".

+In an interview in 1992, Clapton said the song "was in the back of my head but it didn't really have a reason for being until I was scoring this movie ...
 And it is a little ambiguous because it could be taken to be about Conor but it also is meant to be part of the film."
-In an interview with Daphne Barak, he said: "I almost subconsciously used music for myself as a healing agent, and lo and behold, it worked...
+In another interview, he said: "I almost subconsciously used music for myself as a healing agent, and lo and behold, it worked...
 I have got a great deal of happiness and a great deal of healing from music."

 Release

-Shortly after the single was released, Clapton recorded the song in front of an audience at Bray Studios, Berkshire, England as part of a set for MTV Unplugged, released as Unplugged.
+Shortly after the soundtrack was released, Clapton recorded the song in front of an audience at Bray Studios, Berkshire, England as part of a set for MTV Unplugged, released as Unplugged.
 The album topped numerous charts, including the US, Japan and Australia, reached number two in the UK, and was nominated for nine Grammy Awards the year it was released.